 If your kidneys can't keep up with waste and fluid clearance on their own and you develop complete or near-complete kidney failure, you have end-stage kidney disease.
 At that point, you need dialysis or a kidney transplant.

-For some who choose not to have dialysis or a kidney transplant, a third option is to treat kidney failure with conservative measures.
-However, once you have complete kidney failure, your life expectancy generally would be only a few months.
+For some who choose not to have dialysis or a kidney transplant, a third option is to treat your kidney failure with conservative measures.
+Conservative measures likely will include symptom management, advance care planning and care to keep you comfortable (palliative care).

 Lifestyle and home remedies

-As part of your treatment for chronic kidney disease, your doctor may recommend a special diet to help support your kidneys and limit the work they must do.
-Ask your doctor for a referral to a dietitian who can analyze your current diet and suggest ways to make your diet easier on your kidneys.
+As part of your treatment for chronic kidney disease, your doctor might recommend a special diet to help support your kidneys and limit the work they must do.
+Ask your doctor for a referral to a registered dietitian who can analyze your diet and suggest ways to make your diet easier on your kidneys.

 - Avoid products with added salt.
 Lower the amount of sodium you eat each day by avoiding products with added salt, including many convenience foods, such as frozen dinners, canned soups and fast foods.
 Other foods with added salt include salty snack foods, canned vegetables, and processed meats and cheeses.